Huggingface Space Huggingface Model

 --icon_detection_path ./icon-image-detection-model.keras

-Full pipeline without image detection and image captioning (much faster) and with json structured output (recommended):
+Full pipeline without image detection and image captioning (much faster), with json structured output and skipping a spell checker (recommended):

 python3.12 wrapper.py \